blockchainsllc/in3-docs/docs/api-c.md

 void ba_print(uint8_t *a, size_t l);
 ```

-prints a the bytes as hex to stdout
+Prints the bytes as hex to stdout.

 arguments:
 ```eval_rst